 On May 21, 2003, the Port of Seattle filed a complaint in the United States District Court for the Western District of Washington against numerous companies, including Avista Corp., Avista Energy and Avista Power.
 The complaint seeks compensatory and treble damages for alleged violations of the Sherman Act and the Racketeer Influenced and Corrupt Organization Act by transmitting, via wire communications, false information intended to increase the price of power, knowing that others would rely upon such information.
 The complaint alleges that the defendants and others knowingly devised and attempted to devise a scheme to defraud and to obtain money and property from electricity customers throughout the WECC, by means of false and fraudulent pretenses, representations and promises.
 The alleged purpose of the scheme was to artificially increase the price that the defendants received for their electricity and ancillary services, to receive payments for services they did not provide and to manipulate the price of electricity throughout the WECC.
-Several parties have moved to transfer this case to the United States District Court for the Southern District of California and to consolidate it with other pending actions.
-The Company intends to file a motion to dismiss this complaint.
+In August 2003, the Company filed a motion to dismiss this complaint.
+A conditional transfer order has been granted, which if it becomes final, would move this case to the United States District Court for the Southern District of California to consolidate it with other pending actions.